mckennalab/FlashFry/README.md

 ```
 # Command line options

 Modules are chosen using the `--analysis` option.
 Three options are currently supported, `index`, `discover`, and `score`.
-The first `index` creates an off-target database from the reference genome of interest. `discover` takes a candidate region of interest as a fasta file and discovers CRISPR guide candidates.
+The first, `index` creates an off-target database from the reference genome of interest. `discover` takes a candidate region of interest as a fasta file and discovers CRISPR guide candidates.
 Lastly `score` produces on and off-target activity scores using schemes developed by the genomics community.
 Each modules options are listed below:

 ### --analysis index